Adrienne Bailon Responds After Tamar Braxton’s Latest Shade, Friends Again?

 Tamar Braxton was accused of throwing some major shade at the ladies of The Real last week, and now it looks like her former best friend Adrienne Bailon may be hitting back.

-Tamar hit the headlines for opening up about her feud with her former co-hosts on the daytime talk show this week during an appearance on The Wendy Williams Show, and now it looks like Bailon may now by cryptically responding.
+Tamar hit the headlines for opening up about her feud with her former co-hosts on the daytime talk show this week during an appearance on The Wendy Williams Show, and now it looks like Bailon may now be cryptically responding.

 Adrienne, who’s currently on vacation in Israel with husband Israel Houghton, appeared to respond to Tamar’s shade with a cryptic post on Instagram that showed her posing in front of a wall of graffiti, and it looks like there may be a chance the former best friends are open to a reconciliation.